themirrazz/kyra-av/README.md

 ## Cross-Platform Compatibility
 ### KyraAV and Windows 96 v3+
 > [!NOTE]
 > KyraAV is stable on Windows 96 v3.
-Any problems or glitches that are a bug in KyraAV itself.
+Any problems or glitches that arise are a bug in KyraAV itself.

 All versions of KyraAV have 100% compatibility with Windows 96 v3 or newer.